donaldboulton/minimal-mistakes/_posts/2017-04-11-post-Social-Sharing.md

 ### Limited Dependencies With Twitter Web Intents

-Some sites may prefer to embed the unobtrusive Web Intents pop-up Javascript inline or without a dependency to platform.twitter.com.
+Some sites may prefer to embed the unobtrusive Web Intents pop-up JavaScript inline or without a dependency to platform.twitter.com.
 The snippet below will offer the equivalent functionality without the external dependency.
 [Twitter Web Intents page](https://dev.twitter.com/web/intents "Twitter Web Intents").

 ```javascript
     <script>